Twitter Changes Hacked Content Rules After Biden Story Furor

 - FOLLOW US ON:

-Twitter said late Thursday it was changing its policy on hacked content after an outcry about its handling of an unverified political story that prompted cries of censorship from the right.
+San Francisco (US) (AP) Twitter was wrong to block weblinks to an unverified political story, CEO Jack Dorsey said on Friday, as the company responded to criticism over its handling of the story that had prompted cries of censorship from the right.
+Straight blocking of URLs was wrong, and we updated our policy and enforcement to fix, he tweeted.
+Our goal is to attempt to add context, and now we have capabilities to do that.

-The social media company will no longer remove hacked material unless its directly shared by hackers or those working with them, the companys head of legal, policy, trust and safety, Vijaya Gadde, said in a Twitter thread.
+Dorsey was weighing in after an executive at the social media company announced changes late Thursday to its policy on hacked content following an onslaught of criticism.
+Twitter will no longer remove hacked material unless it’s directly shared by hackers or those working with them, the company’s head of legal, policy, trust and safety, Vijaya Gadde, said in a Twitter thread.

-And instead of blocking links from being shared, tweets will be labeled to provide context, Gadde said.

-Twitter CEO Jack Dorsey tweeted that it was unacceptable the company hadn’t provided more context around its action.
+Dorsey had first tweeted that it was unacceptable the company hadn’t provided more context around its action.
 A little over 24 hours later, Gadde announced the company was making changes after receiving significant feedback (from critical to supportive)” about how it enforced the policy.
+The company said the link to the New York Post story will still be blocked under a policy prohibiting sharing personal information.
+However, users were widely sharing the story on Friday and it wasn’t clear why they were able to do so.

-Facebook said it was reducing the storys distribution on its platform while waiting for third-party fact-checkers to verify it, something it regularly does with material that’s not banned outright from its service, though it risks spreading lies or causing harm in other ways.
+Facebook said it was reducing the story’s distribution on its platform while waiting for third-party fact-checkers to verify it, something it regularly does with material that’s not banned outright from its service, though it risks spreading lies or causing harm in other ways.
+(AP) .

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor